pradeepsinngh/Quick-Machine-Learning-Notes/support-vector-machines/README.md

 ## Non-Linear SVM Classification:
 - What if your data is not linearly separable?
 Use Nonlinear SVM Classifiers.
 - Add more features. eg: polynomial features.
+- Add features computed using similarity function -- that measures how much each instances resembles a particular landmark.

 **Q** How to handle non-linear datasets/ data?
 Add more features, such as polynomial features.
 In some cases, adding some features, daatset can become linearly separable.

 ## Problem: What is the issues with adding polynomial features?
-- Adding ploynomial features is simple to implement and can work great with all sorts of ML models (not just SVMs).
+1. - Adding ploynomial features is simple to implement and can work great with all sorts of ML models (not just SVMs).
 - But, at a low polynomial degree SVM can not deal with very complex datasets.
 - And, with a high ploynomial degree it creates a huge number of features, making the model too slow.

+## How to fix this issue?
+Use Kernel trick!
+- **Kernel Trick:** It makes it possible to get the same result as if you added many polynomial features, even with very high-degree polynomials, without actually having to add them.
+So, there is no combinattorial explosion of the number of features since you don't actually add any features.
+This trick is implemented by the SVC class.
+-
+-

+## Hyperparameter:
+- In Scikit-learn, `coef0` is the hyperparameter, that controls how much the model is influenced by high-degree polynomials vs lower-degree polynomials.